 Cataloging your books means making a precise list of all the books you own, using their title and author to identify them, and then adding information such as edition, publication date, date of purchase, and perhaps even the place in your house where each particular book is located.

 Cataloging your books basically means making an inventory of all your books, and having this information into a document.
-This inventory can be either handwritten into a notebook, or made using computer software or mobile applications.
+This inventory can be either handwritten into a notebook or made using computer software or mobile applications.

 Do you know the difference between a hoarder and a collector?
-The latter is proudly organizing the collection (regardless of its contents), keeps it tidy and always knows what’s where, while the former simply gathers elements for the collection and more often than not, has no idea what items and how many items the collection holds.
+The latter is proudly organizing the collection (regardless of its contents), keeps it tidy, and always knows what’s where, while the former simply gathers elements for the collection and more often than not, has no idea what items and how many items the collection holds.

-While this is general rule and doesn’t imply that any person who doesn’t have the book collection cataloged is a hoarder, the same principle applies to some extent.
+While this is a general rule and doesn’t imply that any person who doesn’t have the book collection cataloged is a hoarder, the same principle applies to some extent.

-Here’s a couple of the main reasons why you should keep your home library cataloged and organized:
+Here are a couple of the main reasons why you should keep your home library cataloged and organized:

 Many of us may think that our memory is good enough to remember all the books we possess and the important details about them.
-Realistically speaking however, it’s probably safe to assume that most of us have a lot of books strewn around the house about which we have completely forgotten.
+Realistically speaking, however, it’s probably safe to assume that most of us have a lot of books strewn around the house about which we have completely forgotten.